vovoka/bookMap_2020/README.md

 * Data caching?
 For example do not show 'new book' button for urers who not allow_to_create_a_book()
 * try to switch to GraphQL (what for?)

+# Gmail allows to send 100-150 messages daily.
+# If out of the limit -> look at SendGrid или MailChimp.